NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Firecracker Fulu.md

 * * *

 The fulu explodes and showers the area with bright sparks.
-The creature struck takes an additional 1d4 sonic damage and must succeed at a DC 15 Fortitude check save or be [[Conditions/Dazzled|Dazzled]] for 1 round (or dazzled for 1 minute on a critical failure).
+The creature struck takes an additional 1d4 sonic damage and must succeed at a DC 15 Fortitude check save or be [[Dazzled|Dazzled]] for 1 round (or dazzled for 1 minute on a critical failure).

 *Source: Pathfinder #196: The Summer That Never Was* *OGL*